 CPI: Consumer Price Index.
-LEFT: Indicates the contribution to Year-over-Year CPI over the past 12 months.
+LEFT: Contribution to Year-over-Year CPI over the past 12 months.
 Persistent Categories include areas where, historically, inflation has taken longer to dissipate, such as Housing and Food & Beverages.
-Source: Bureau of Labor Statistics, Haver Analytics, Fidelity Investments (AART), as of 5/31/23.
+Source: Bureau of Labor Statistics, Haver Analytics, Fidelity Investments (AART), as of 8/31/23.
 RIGHT: Unit Labor Costs measured as 4-quarter moving average.
-Diamonds depict the last chart points (as of 6/30/23).
-Source: Bureau of Labor Statistics, Haver Analytics, Bloomberg, Fidelity Investments (AART), as of 5/31/23.
+Diamonds depict the last chart points (as of 9/30/23).
+Source: Bureau of Labor Statistics, Haver Analytics, Bloomberg, Fidelity Investments (AART), as of 8/31/23.

-The Fed Pause May Not Signal an Imminent Response
+A Fed Pause May Not Signal a Full-Fledged Response

-In the prior rate-hiking cycle that concluded in 2018, a sharp tightening in financial conditions motivated the Fed to abruptly stop raising rates and cut rates in 2019.
-This time, financial conditions tightened during 2022 but have mostly eased this year.
-The Fed is likely on course to end its rate-hiking cycle in the second half of 2023, but a sharp pivot to easing may prove difficult amid tight labor markets and above-target inflation.
+In the prior rate-hiking cycle that concluded in 2018, a sharp tightening in financial conditions motivated the Fed to abruptly stop raising rates, while benign inflation provided cover for rate cuts in 2019.
+As of the end of Q3, financial conditions remain easy while inflation is above the Fed's target and labor markets remain tight.
+While the Fed is likely near the end of its rate-hiking cycle, a sharp pivot to easing may prove difficult.